AndrewBestbier/MyTutorialText/README.md

 * The technologies we will be using
 * Link to final Heroku app
 * Link to Github repo
+* An explanation of how this tutorial works.
+Corresponding branches to each level in the tutorial.

 ##Table of Contents